Explained: What is SimSimi?

 SimSimi can be fun to use, however as an anonymous app it can be used as a platform for bullying.
 Conversations on the app can be easily shared on other social networks (Facebook, WhatsApp, Messenger, and Twitter among others).

 For concerned parents, we recommend talking to your child about the apps and social networks they use.
 Parents should familiarise themselves with the apps their children want to use before making a decision whether it is appropriate for their child to use.
 If your child is using the app, caution should be taken.
-Users should also ensure the bad words function is switched on to help minimise risk of encountering upsetting or offensive content.
+Users should also ensure the bad words function is switched to almost never to help minimise the risk of encountering upsetting or offensive content.
 Sim Simi users should also consider using the ‘Name Protect Tool’.

 1. Don’t Reply: Young people should never reply to messages that harass or annoy them.
 The bully wants to know they have upset their target.
 If they get a response it feeds into the problem and makes things worse.

 2. Keep the Messages: By keeping nasty messages your child will be able to produce a record of the bullying, the dates and the times.
 This will be useful for any subsequent school or Garda investigation.

 3. Block the Sender: No one needs to put up with someone harassing them.
 Whether it’s mobile phones, social networking or chat rooms, children can block contacts through service providers.